Gender Dysphoria and Transsexualism

 Doctors base the diagnosis on symptoms indicating a strong preference to be the other sex.

-People who feel a strong need to live as the other sex may be helped by counseling, hormone therapy, and sometimes irreversible genital surgery.
+Most people who feel a strong need to live as the other sex seek treatment—hormone therapy and sometimes irreversible genital surgery—that will make their physical appearance like that of the gender they feel they are.

 In transvestism (cross-dressing), people (almost always men) become sexually aroused by wearing clothing of the opposite sex, but they do not have an inner sense of actually belonging to that sex.